pavithraradhakrishnan/SearchEngine/README for Search.md

 I implemented several different classifier before finalizing one.
 I implemented  SVM, Multinomial Bayes, Random forest and logistic regression.
 Out of all these multinomial bayesian classifier gave me the maximum accuracy.Also Bayesian classifier works better with text data.

 ## MULTINOMIAL NAVIE BAYES:
+HOW DOES A MULTINOMIAL NAIVE BAYES CLASSIFIER WORKS STEP 1: We first need to calculate the prior probability for all classes(genres).
+It's nothing but the fraction of document in each class.
+STEP 2:Probability of each word per class
+For calculating our probability, we will find the average of each word for a given class.
+For class j and word i, the average is given by:

+However, since some words will have 0 counts, we will perform a Laplace Smoothing with low ɑ:

+where V is an array of all the words in the vocabulary

 ## IMPLEMENTATION: